Facebook board upholds Trump ban, just not an indefinite one - WTMJ

 The decision only “kicks the can down the road,” said Jonathan Greenblatt, the head of the Anti-Defamation League, who said it highlighted the need for greater government oversight of social platforms.

-The board ruled that Facebook was correct to suspend Trump’s account four months ago for inciting violence that led to the deadly Jan.
-6 Capitol riot.
+The board ruled that Facebook was correct to suspend Trump’s account four months ago.
 But it said the company erred by applying a vague penalty and then passing the question of whether to ban Trump permanently to the board.

 “Indefinite penalties of this sort do not pass the international smell test,” oversight board co-chair Michael McConnell said in a conference call with reporters.
 “We are not cops, reigning over the realm of social media.”